-Don't even THINK about talking back, kid.
-See, kids have this (completely wrong) idea that because we ignore them and pretend we don't hear them, that we can't actually hear a mouse fart on the other side of the house.
+Don’t even THINK about talking back, kid.
+See, kids have this (completely wrong) idea that because we ignore them and pretend we don’t hear them, we can’t actually hear a mouse fart on the other side of the house.
 They are misguided in their doubts about our auditory skills.
-And the quickest way to turn their mild punishment into something bordering on RED ALERT is to mutter about us as they're walking away.
-WE HEAR YOU AND YOU'VE DONE DID IT NOW.
+And the quickest way to turn their mild punishment into something bordering on RED ALERT is to mutter about us as they’re walking away.
+WE HEAR YOU AND YOU’VE DONE DID IT NOW.

 It’s the only enjoyable thing about unloading a dishwasher, tbh.
 Don’t pretend you don’t do the same thing.
 The dishwasher, the boxed macaroni and cheese as you strain the noodles before adding the highly nutritious powdered cheese product.
 Those steam facials are some of the best parts of our day.
 Sometimes we’ll get really fancy and grab a towel immediately out of the dryer and wrap it around our head.
 The fact that we can’t hear our kids arguing in our warm towel cocoon is an added bonus.

 Can you at least put a helmet on the kid?
-We love how fun dads can be.
+We love how fun dads and aunts and uncles can be.
 Hell, we love how fun we can be!
-But let's be honest: moms have a running commentary in our brains of every single thing that can go wrong in every single situation.
-It's just a game of airplane, what's the harm?
+But let’s be honest: moms have a running commentary in our brains of every single thing that can go wrong in every single situation.
+It’s just a game of airplane, what’s the harm?
 SO MUCH CAN GO WRONG.
-And then we start planning how we'll get our injured kid to the hospital while imagining all the things we'll yell at our doofus partners.
-Suddenly we're mapping a route to medical care that avoids traffic and mental mathing how much we have left on our deductible.
+And then we start planning how we’ll get our injured kid to the hospital while imagining all the things we’ll yell at our doofus partners.
+Suddenly we’re mapping a route to medical care that avoids traffic and mental mathing how much we have left on our deductible.
 Mom brain is fun.

 I want a vodka, pretty much as soon as that party invitation comes home in the backpack.
-See, here's the thing.
+See, here’s the thing.
 We WANT our kids to have friends and be social and get invited to stuff.
-But since they can't even wipe their butts without our help, we're sort of a package deal.
+But since they can’t even wipe their butts without our help, we’re sort of a package deal.
 So a birthday party for a classmate means socializing for you.
 Small talk and polite chuckles and asking about the kids and their activities.
-Ugh, I'd rather be anywhere else in the world.
-Kids party places really need to consider adding a cash bar, just sayin'.
+Ugh, I’d rather be anywhere else in the world.
+Kids’ party places really need to consider adding a cash bar, just sayin’.

 I always knew my kids were just crying to be evil.
 You can sort of forgive a baby for crying (sort of).
 After all, they genuinely don’t know what the hell they’re doing, and they probably really do need you to help them in some way (good luck figuring out how though).
 But once your kid can talk?
 Then it becomes a game of WHY ARE YOU CRYING NOW?
 Crying because their sock is weird.
 Crying because they heard a noise, a noise they probably made.
 They’re thirsty or hungry or have to pee.
 They’re not tired or too tired or had a bad dream even though you literally left their room 2 minutes ago and heard them laughing from down the hall.
 It’s a game, and they’re winning.